Simple, Exponential, and Weighted Moving Averages

 Exponential moving average = [Close - previous EMA] * (2 / n+1) + previous EMA

 As with the SMA, charting platforms do all the EMA calculations for you.
 Select the EMA from the indicator list on a charting platform and apply it to your chart.
-Go into the settings and adjust how many periods the indicator should calculate, for example, 15, 50 or 100 periods.
+Go into the settings and adjust how many periods the indicator should calculate, such as 15, 50, or 100 periods.

 The EMA adapts more quickly to price changes than the SMA.
 For example, when a price reverses direction, the EMA will reverse direction quicker than the SMA.
 This takes place because the EMA formula gives more weight to recent prices, and less weight to prices that occurred in the past.